tytydraco/yessleep/out/HOAM.md

 The bus pulled up.
 Right in the window.
 I could hear the brakes squealing as it came to a stop, as its doors opened.

 Sometimes I had control of the body.
 This time I didn't.
 It's like living on rails.
 The eyes staring intently, pointing me towards two little kids getting off the bus.
-A little boy with an oversized back, and a younger Melody.
+A little boy with an oversized backpack, and a younger Melody.

 &#x200B;